Home

 Method:-

-To make the lime fish sauce, add the zest of one lime and the juice to all the other ingredients (except the fish) and bring to the boil.
-I mix it in a glass jug so that I can give the sauce a quick blast in the microwave when the fish is ready.
+To make the lime fish sauce, add the zest of one lime and the juice to all the other ingredients (except the fish), bring to the boil and give it a stir...that's it, sauce done.

 Brush the sole with olive oil to stop it from sticking to the grill or fish mat and season on both sides with salt and pepper.
 Slap it dark skin side down on the grill, lay wedges of the second lime on top and give it about 10 minutes.
 You’ll be able to see when it’s done because the slightly translucent side of the fish that’s visible will turn white.